The key to winning the battle of the brands.

 “Mercedes you have been warned”.

-I remember a top gear episode in the late 90’s when they reviewed owner satisfaction scores for the main car brands.
+Some of you may remember the top gear episode in the late 90’s when they reviewed owner satisfaction scores for the main car brands.
 Clarkson’s conclusion was cutting… “Mercedes you have been warned”.

-Wind the clock on 15 years and today I read in the in the daily mail that Mercedes was ranked the most popular car brand in the Superbrands study…warning heeded!
+Wind the clock on 15 years and today the daily mail stated that Mercedes was ranked the most popular car brand in the Superbrands study…warning heeded!

 So why is it that brands can react with passion and purpose when they are threatened to be left on the hard shoulder, but find it difficult to maintain belief in themselves and to pursue what they know to be right, when they are able to set their own agenda?